caseyli/listy/README.md

 Options you can pass in include

-* display_method - Symbol of method to be called on each record to generate what is display in the list.
+* display_method - Symbol of method to be called on each record to generate what is displayed in the list.
 If you set is not specified, to_s will be called on the element to generate the display string.
 * :css_class - The class that is applied to the resulting ul list element
 * :empty_message - The message that is displayed if the collection is empty
 * :show_more - If set to true, the list will display only the first 10 elements, and hide the rest and create a "Show More" link.
 Show more functionality requires JQuery and list.js - please read above.
 * :show_more_limit - If you want more that the first 10 elements to show when show_more is set to true, then specify that limit here.

-Examples
+#### Example Usage:

 ```ruby
 	<%= listy_links BlogPost.all %>  <!-- probably not that useful -->